3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/labs/unit_01/javaScript/99-problems.md

 etc.

 Write a function `isCool` that accepts one parameter, `name` as an argument.
-The function should return a string that outputs the name and a message saying that that person is cool.
+The function should return a string that outputs the name and a message saying that that person is super cool.

 ```
 console.log(isCool("Thom"));

-=> "Thom is almost cool";
+=> "Thom is super cool";
 ```

 ## 6